Skip to content

 Number Reservation and Custom Liveries

-New for the TTM 2025 is a number reservation system to ensure unique numbers on cars, and to encourage making the teams-of-two that you form more visible through your number & livery choices.
+New for the TTM 2025 including the TCTM is a number reservation system to ensure unique numbers on cars, and to encourage making the teams-of-two that you form more visible through your number & livery choices.
 Teams are encouraged to aim for neighbouring numbers when using custom skins.
 Some real-life team-mate liveries don't have neighbouring numbers, but feel free to request such combinations to form teams as well.

 If you don't want to design your own custom skin, you can book an authentic real-life livery that has your number on it.